NewFishMH/IBM-DS-Capstone/README.md

 # IBM-DS-Capstone Project

-Thia is part of the IBM Data Proffesional Course.
+Thia is part of the IBM Data Professional Course.